SVI-Capstone/svi_capstone/README.md

 # Evaluating the CDC's Social Vulnerability Index (SVI) as a tool to predict COVID infections in San Antonio and Dallas Texas

 ## About the Project
 The CDC's social vulnerability index (SVI) is a scale that predicts the vulnerability of a population in the event of an emergency or natural disaster.
 COVID is the first global pandemic since the development of this measure.
-We will evaluate the association between SVI score and COVID case count in San Antonio, Texas.
-Features from this measure will be incorporated into a predictive model that can be used to guide recovery resource prioritization.
+We will evaluate the association between SVI score and COVID case count between San Antonio and Dallas Texas.
+Using modeling we were able to identify localized communities of need to aid in resource allocation and recovery, as well as identifying SVI features that highligh community specific highly voulnerable subgroups.
+It was observed that the most voulnerable supgroups in San antonio included persons over 25 years of age with no high school diploma, minority status (non-white), instiutional group homes, and those who are generally unemployment.
+In Dallas #####.
+While SVI serves well as an identifiable features for predicting communities who will be most affected by COVID -19, our work highlights that more attention should be paid to specific subgroups that have been identified using model feature selection.

 ### Goals